Ex-smuggler recounts Russian roulette with 'Whitey' Bulger

-BOSTON A former drug kingpin testified on Wednesday that accused Boston mobster James 'Whitey' Bulger forced him to play Russian roulette in a nightclub's back room in 1983 as a way to make him hand over $1 million (657 thousand pounds) cash.
+BOSTON A former drug kingpin testified on Wednesday that accused Boston mobster James 'Whitey' Bulger forced him to play Russian roulette in a nightclub's back room in 1983 as a way to make him hand over $1 million cash.

 "The conversation wasn't going too well...
 But I wasn't going to pay him $1 million.
 I just wasn't going to do it," William David Lindholm said in the murder and racketeering trial of one of Boston's most storied criminals.